A Complete Guide to Homeowner Costs in Pennsylvania

 Owning your own home can be the culmination of a life-long dream.
 But once you sign on the dotted line and become a homeowner, your work isn't over -- it's barely begun.
 That's because while owning your own home has many advantages over renting, it's also a big responsibility, and you never want to take being a homeowner for granted.

 Regardless of what you've heard, it's not all smooth sailing when it comes to owning your own home.
-While ownership is often cheaper than renting a comparable property just about anywhere, including in the great state of Pennsylvania, homeowner costs can catch you by surprise if you're not careful.
-When you compare a mortgage to what you see in the local rental market, you're not comparing at the same thing.
+While ownership is often cheaper than renting a comparable property just about anywhere, including the great state of Pennsylvania, homeowner costs can catch you by surprise if you're not careful.
+When you compare a mortgage to what you see in the local rental market, you're not looking at the same thing.
 And while it's admittedly the biggest part, a mortgage is just that -- a part of the total cost of homeownership that you'll face as an owner.

-When you rent, you're given an all-in price, which reflects the mortgage, property taxes, insurance, and other costs that go into owning property.
+When you rent, you're given an all-in price, reflecting the mortgage, property taxes, insurance, and other costs that go into owning property.
 As a renter, you won't see any of that, but it's baked into your rent, and if there's a big repair, renovation, or another issue that hits the owner, you can be sure that your rent will be going up to match.

 The number one expense for homeowners is that all-important mortgage.
 It's a loan for all the money you'll need to borrow to purchase your home, and you'll have to pay it in full each month unless you want to donate your home to the bank.
+Therefore, it’s essential to apply careful thought and budgeting to determine exactly how much mortgage you can afford in the planning stage.
+The more funds you direct towards the down payment, the lower the entire amount you owe on your mortgage.

 You may have heard about property taxes before, but if you've never paid them, you could be in for a surprise.
-In Pennsylvania, the property tax rate is a high 1.58%, which is much higher than the national average of 1.08%.
+In Pennsylvania, the property tax rate is a high 1.58%, much higher than the national average of 1.08%.
 That means each year, you're on the hook for 1.58% of your home's purchase price.
 On a $300,000 home, that's over $3,200 a year, or an extra $270 a month.

 To help pay for property taxes and other costs during the year, an escrow account is typically opened when you close.
 And while you'll be paying into it during the length of your mortgage, homeowners often have to fund this account at closing in case property taxes and other bills are higher than the estimates.